 There are also 120 acres of land and gardens to explore including beautiful walks beside the River Tweed.

 In the centre of Galashiels, Bank Street is home to a range of independent shops.

-Not an attraction worth making a special journey to visit - but a very pleasant part of town to see while you're here.
+Not an attraction worth making a special journey to visit - but it's a very pleasant part of town to see while you're in Galashiels.